YuvrajRaghuvanshiS/mytravel/chaincode/README.md

 The chaincode is written in TypeScript using the Fabric Contract API.
 It provides functionality for:

-- Creating and maintaining travel records
+- Creating booking
-- Managing ticket bookings
+- Updating booking
-- Processing payments
+- Checking if booking exists
-- Verifying ticket validity
+- Get all bookings
-- Handling refunds
+- Delete bookings

 ## Chaincode Structure